RanimEldefrawy/Ai_project/README.md

-# Tic TAc Toe Game
+# Tic Tac Toe Game
 Player should complete a row or column or a diagonal of one symbol to win the game and defeat his foe